Kevin-CodeCrew/coding_concepts_sprint_2/Introduction_to_HTML.md

 `<p>This is a song about nothing.
 This is a song about nothing at all. #POWERMAN5000</p>`

-> Note the start and end of the markup.
+> NOTE the start and end of the markup.

 The idea is that we **markup** the data to display.
 The browser will apply default formatting, but as a developer we have *complete control* and thus can override any default display characteristics.